RiccardoRicci23/SoftwareAndComputing_project/README.md

 # The program
 The final aim is to analyse the output .root files coming from the Corryvreckan to study the ALPIDE_BENT performance in the August testbeam.
 Each .root file contains some crucial quantities (like the chip total efficiency): since the runs number is high, is not convenient to extract data one-by-one by terminal or by using ROOT TBrowser.
-In particular, some macros to extract/analyse with the capability to extract and compare automatically their value among different runs or given a certain run/time range were needed.
+In particular, some macros to extract and compare automatically the value and variation of some crucial features/quantities among different runs or given a certain run/time range were needed.

 To accomplish that, i wrote first a simple macro-block in ROOT C++.
 This is the "core" of all the others, because it allows to open N .root files inside the folder/path of interest and loop every type of operation over the file set.